Hall of Fame

 b.
 21 September 1921

-A singer and broadcaster, Jimmy appeared on the BBC Light Programme and Radio Luxembourg before becoming part of the launch team of DJs on BBC Radio 1.
+A singer and broadcaster, Jimmy appeared on the BBC Light Programme and Radio Luxembourg before joining the DJs who launched BBC Radio 1.
 He is best remembered for his programmes on BBC Radio 2 where he created a unique blend of music, chat and interviews with world leaders, statesmen and royalty.